phdata/sbt-os-detector/README.md

 # OS Detector Plugin for SBT
-A SBT plugin that detects the OS name and architecture, providing a uniform classifier to be used in the names of native artifacts.
+An SBT plugin that detects the OS name and architecture, providing a uniform classifier to be used in the names of native artifacts.

 It uses [os-maven-plugin](https://github.com/trustin/os-maven-plugin) under the